D2C Growth Strategy The 180-Day Roadmap to Scale Your Brand Faster

 Phase 2 (Day 30–60): Fix Conversion Before Increasing Spend

-More traffic does not automatically create more revenue.
-If visitors arrive but do not convert, increasing budgets only increases waste.
-Therefore, the second phase focuses heavily on conversion optimization.
+More traffic does not automatically mean more revenue.
+If visitors arrive but don’t convert, increasing budgets only increases waste.

 Phase 3 (Day 60–90): Build a Performance Marketing Engine

 Once conversion improves, brands can focus more aggressively on acquisition.
-This is where many founders assume performance marketing means simply running ads.
-However, successful d2c performance marketing works differently.
+This is where most founders assume performance marketing simply means running ads.
+Scalable D2C performance marketing works differently.

 1. Creative Testing Systems